University Hall, Leuven: Library

-The medieval university had a collegiate structure, but in the early 17th century a central university library began to take shape with the bequests of the libraries of Laurentius Beyerlinck, a canon of Antwerp Cathedral, in 1627, and of Professor of Medicine Jacobus Romanus in 1637.
-The university library was housed in the university hall until 1797, when most of the holdings were seized and transported to Brussels and Paris, and again from 1835 until 1914.
+The medieval university had a collegiate structure, but in the early 17th century, a central university library began to take shape with the bequests of the libraries of Laurentius Beyerlinck, a canon of Antwerp Cathedral, in 1627, and of Professor of Medicine Jacobus Romanus in 1637.
+The university library was housed in University Hall until 1797, when most of the holdings were seized and transported to Brussels and Paris, and again from 1835 until 1914.

 August 1914

-In the night of 25–26 August 1914, invading German forces deliberately set fire to the university library, destroying approximately 230,000 books, 950 manuscripts, and 800 incunabula.
-Only the outer walls of the university hall remained standing.
-This became a symbol of the cruelty of the German invaders throughout the world.
+In the night of 25–26 August 1914, invading German forces deliberately set fire to the university library, using petrol and incendiary pastilles.
+Within ten hours, the library and its collection was virtually destroyed.
+The fire continued to burn for several days.
+Approximately 230,000 volumes were lost in the destruction, including Gothic and Renaissance manuscripts, a collection of 750 medieval manuscripts, and more than 1,000 incunabula (books printed before 1501).
+Only the outer walls of University Hall remained standing.
+The destruction of the library shocked the world, with the Daily Chronicle describing it as war not only against civilians but also against "posterity to the utmost generation."
 Only urgent stabilisation works could be carried out during the war, and research on the structures that the fire had laid bare was carried out by Professor of Architecture, Raymond Lemaire.

 University offices

 After the war, the building was returned to the university on a 99-year lease.
 Between 1921 and 1926, renovation works were undertaken to return the building to its pre-war appearance.
 Works were completed on 20 October 1926, and the restored building was inaugurated on 28 June 1927.
-A new, dedicated Central Library was built elsewhere, and the university hall housed a museum and the central offices of the rector and his staff.
+A new, dedicated University Library was built on the square now known as Ladeuzeplein, and University Hall housed a museum and the central offices of the rector and staff.
 What had been the library reading room became a hall for the conducting of public doctoral vivas.
 In the 1970s, the museum was rehoused and the resulting spaces refurbished for formal receptions.
-Further, minor restoration works were carried out in the 1980s, in part for a papal visit by John Paul II in 1985.
+Further minor restoration works were carried out in the 1980s, in part for a papal visit by John Paul II in 1985.

-Location

-The building fills most of a block, with entrances on three of the surrounding streets at Krakenstraat 2, Naamsestraat 22, and Oude Markt 13.